amoorali/amoorali/README.md

 # Hi there 👋

-Computer engineer with hands-on experience in machine learning, computer vision, and software development.
+I'm a computer engineer with hands-on experience in machine learning, computer vision, and software development.
 Strong collaborator with a passion for clean, maintainable code and continuous learning.

 ## 🎓 About Me